sanity-io/next-sanity/README.md

 }
 ```

-You can choose to match tags based on any field or expression, since GROQ-Powered Webhooks allow you to freely define the payload.
+You can choose to match tags based on any field or expression since GROQ-Powered Webhooks allow you to freely define the payload.

 ### Slug-based revalidation for the Pages Router

 If you are using the Pages Router and want on-demand revalidation, you'll have to do this by targeting the URLs/slugs for the pages you want to revalidate.
-If you have nested routes, you will need to adopt the logic to accomodate for that.
+If you have nested routes, you will need to adopt the logic to accommodate for that.
 For example, using `_type` to determine the first segment: `/${body?._type}/${body?.slug.current}`.

 ```ts
 // ./pages/api/revalidate.ts